Good Logo vs Bad Logo Design & How it Can Affect Your Business

 Good Logos are Versatile.

-When designing a logo, consider its uses for it and remember the number of diverse mediums that logos are printed on.
+When designing a logo, consider its uses and remember the diverse mediums on which logos are printed.

 For example, T-shirts, business publications, business stationery, letterheads, packaging, vehicles, and social media, to name a few!